mikrono/tModLoaderWiki_kr_ko/Basic-NPC.md

 ```

 You can emit the `npc.TargetClosest();` code if you already have it in your `AI`.
 You want to couple this usually with a [timer](https://github.com/tModLoader/tModLoader/wiki/Time-and-Timers), and if you want to spawn it some other way, [ExampleGun](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/Items/Weapons/ExampleGun.cs?ts=4) showcases a few variants you can transfer over (logically, don't copy its code into the NPC, it won't work).
 Visit the [NewProjectile](https://github.com/tModLoader/tModLoader/wiki/Projectile-Class-Documentation#public-static-int-newprojectilefloat-x-float-y-float-speedx-float-speedy-int-type-int-damage-float-knockback-int-owner--255-float-ai0--0f-float-ai1--0f-) documentation for more info.

+# Frequently Asked Questions
+### The spawned projectile deals no damage/disappears immediately
+Make sure the `Owner` parameter in `Projectile.NewProjectile` is set to `Main.myPlayer`.
+A common misconception is setting it to `npc.whoAmI`, which is not what the game expects.
+The owner exists to determine for what side/client to execute various logic on, such as dealing damage or handling projectile disappearing.

+### The spawned projectile deals way too much damage
+In expert mode, npc.damage is scaled up by 2 (by default).
+Various NPCs also scale in damage again once reaching hardmode (important if you use npc.damage to spawn the projectile with).
+In addition to all of that, hostile projectiles gain an automatic x2 damage, with another x2 added for expert mode.
+If you want to counteract that, halve the damage before spawning the projectile, and again in expert mode.